frontenddogma/web-development-glossary/manuscript/u.md

 : → Usability testing

 User-Centered Design
 : A framework of processes in which usability goals, user characteristics, environment, tasks and workflow of a product, service, or process are given extensive attention at each stage of the design process.
 User-centered design can be characterized as a multi-stage problem-solving process that not only requires designers to analyze and envision the way users are likely to consume a product, but also to validate their assumptions with regard to the user behavior in real world tests.
 These tests are conducted with or without actual users during each stage of the process ranging from requirements to pre-production to post-production, ensuring that development proceeds with the user as the center of focus.
 Such testing is necessary as it is often very difficult for the designers of a product to understand intuitively what a first-time user of their design experiences, and what each user’s learning curve may look like.
-User-centered design is common in the design industry and is considered to lead to increased product usefulness and usability.&nbsp;[†](#w-ucd)
+User-centered design is considered to lead to increased product usefulness and usability.&nbsp;[†](#w-ucd)

 User-Driven Development
 : → User-Centered Design

 Using Declarations Just Once
-: A CSS methodology to use every declaration only one time (per section, component, or file, within media query bounds).
+: A CSS methodology to use each declaration only one time (per section, component, or file, within media query bounds).
 UDJO helps limit repetition (Don’t Repeat Yourself) and reduces the need and use for custom properties (CSS variables).
 UDJO was first mentioned in 2008. ℹ︎&nbsp;[meiert.com/en/blog/dry-css](https://meiert.com/en/blog/dry-css/)

 USP
 : → Unique Selling Point